BatchCode/Alfawise_U20_Marlin2_CFW/README.md

 **Do not halt or stop that process as it is required in order to compile nor build the firmware.**
 2. You are now able to compile/build the final program that will be used for the printer; in the total bottom of VSCode on the left, you will notice few icons (after the ⚠️), click on the " ✓ " arrow to start building, then wait for the process to fully finish.
 **Do not halt or stop that process as it is required in order to compile nor build the firmware.**

+# FYI
+Marlin_2.0.X_Beta_Alfawise_Ux0-master appears to be working and compiling since all compilation bugs are now fixed